cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 ### Collation of build data

 The editor will first summarize the scene currently involved in the build and all resources in the `resources` directory.
-Each resource is packaged through the engine's deserialization to find the dependent resource and recursion to pack the resources.
+Each resource is packaged through the engine's deserialization process to find the dependent resource and recursion to pack the resources.
 The entire project's scripting environment is configured before being deserialized, that is, all non-plugin project scripts are loaded.
 Because whether the script loads correctly or not directly affects the deserialization, failure to load because the script is not written legally will directly result in build failure.
 If the dependent resource is lost in the deserialization process, a warning is issued, but the build continues nonetheless.
 The warning here does not mean that the problem does not need to be resolved, and if the resource loss is not resolved, it is difficult to guarantee that the problem will not occur after the build.

 This step will also sort out the resource types based on the build's internal division, such as scenes, scripts, texture compression tasks, JSON grouping information, etc., and weed out resource information that is not used.